yarobinson/yarobinson/README.md

 ## About Me

 👋 Hi there!
-I'm Yasmine Robinson, a Data Analyst based in Ottawa 🇨🇦 with 2+ years of experience transforming data into actionable insights for technical and non-technical stakeholders in the telecommunications and government sectors.
+I'm Yasmine Robinson, a Marketing Specialist and Data Analyst with 4 years of experience.

 🔭 I am skilled in supporting data-driven business and marketing strategies through data analysis, visualization and insights reporting.